-- 4.59 All consultation zones could be subject to change during the lifetime of the Plan.
+- 4.37 All consultation zones could be subject to change during the lifetime of the Plan.
 Similarly, the types and scale of development proposals within consultation zones that will require to be referred to HSE or ONR are set out in detailed guidance published by them, which could be subject to review during the Plan period.
-Applicants should therefore confirm the up-to-date position with the Council. - 4.60 The Office for Nuclear Regulation (ONR) will also be consulted on relevant development proposals within the consultation zone around Torness nuclear power station.
-The consultation zone corresponds to the Detailed Emergency Planning Zone which extends to 3km from the site.
+Applicants should therefore confirm the up-to-date position with the Council. - 4.38 In addition to existing sites and pipelines, consent is in place for a new gas pipeline between East Fortune and Cockenzie to transport gas to the proposed gas-fired power station at Cockenzie.
+The route of this pipeline is safeguarded by the Plan.
+If constructed this pipeline would constitute a major accident hazard pipeline and consultation zones around it would be defined by the HSE.